simplifiedcourses/simplifiedcourses.github.io/_posts/2023-11-11-a-more-complex-ui-form-with-viewmodels.md

 }
 ```

+When creating this reactive ViewModel for us, our first snipped cleaned up very nice!
-The first snippet now looks like this:
+It now looks like this:

 ```html
 <div ngModelGroup="repetitionSettings" *ngIf="vm.showRepetitionSettings">